minseok-son/task_manager/README.md

 You are not expected to build a functioning app.
 You only need to implement one or two core features of the app that showcase your coding and problem-solving abilities.

+**Deadline: February 9th at 11:59 PM CST**

-### Help us!
+### Project Ideas

-Below are **real/similar** problems faced by us for ideas:
+Below are **real/similar** problems that VandyHacks faces if you need ideas:

-- **Presidents 🧑‍🏫:** "We spend a lot of time scheduling interviews with applicants and conducting follow-ups.
+- **Presidents:** "We spend a lot of time scheduling interviews with applicants and conducting follow-ups.
 If only there is a way to make recruitment easier..."

-- **Content 📹:** "We have conducted a lot of workshops over the years, but they are spread across different platforms.
+- **Content:** "We have conducted a lot of workshops over the years, but they are spread across different platforms.
 If only there is a centralized place for all our videos..."

-- **Development 🧑‍💻:** "We want to gamify the work our developers do for the team.
+- **Development:** "We want to gamify the work our developers do for the team.
 If only we had a platform to log tasks and features that each dev completes and deal out points..."

-- **Design 🧑‍🎨:** "We want to help dev create a visually appealing judging schedule that all hackers and judges can collectively look at.
+- **Design:** "We want to help dev create a visually appealing judging schedule that all hackers and judges can collectively look at.
 If only dev has enough time to implement this..."

-- **Operations 📦:** "We have a lot of physical items to manage, such as t-shirts, stickers, and swag, but it's difficult to keep track of inventory and ensure that everything is delivered on time.
+- **Operations:** "We have a lot of physical items to manage, such as t-shirts, stickers, and swag, but it's difficult to keep track of inventory and ensure that everything is delivered on time.
 If only there is an easy way to manage and track these items..."

-- **Hacker Experience 🤹:** "We want to make sure all participants have a positive experience during the hackathon, but it's hard to get feedback and know what we can improve on.
+- **Hacker Experience:** "We want to make sure all participants have a positive experience during the hackathon, but it's hard to get feedback and know what we can improve on.
 If only there is a way to easily gather and analyze feedback from the participants..."

-- **Marketing 📣:** "We manage our Instagram, Twitter, TikTok page and so it is a little tedious to check our analytics (follower counts) every day.
+- **Marketing:** "We manage our Instagram, Twitter, TikTok page and so it is a little tedious to check our analytics (follower counts) every day.
 If only there is a centralized place for all our important social media statistics..."

-- **Sponsorship 💰:** "We have a lot of email templates that we use to cold-send potential sponsors, but we don't know which ones are the most effective.
+- **Sponsorship:** "We have a lot of email templates that we use to cold-send potential sponsors, but we don't know which ones are the most effective.
 If only there is a way to A/B test our email templates..."

-**You are not limited to these problems.** Feel free to come up with your interpretation of the type of problems that hackathon organizations like VandyHacks might experience!

 ### What do I need to submit?